wsydney76/craft4-ddev-starter/README.md

 * _partials: Project specific partial templates
 * _widgets: Widget example for sidebar layouts

+Templates are prepared to use rounded corners for cards, images etc., this is by default switched off in `tailwind.config.js`.
+Uncomment the `borderRadius` settings to see rounded corners.

 ## Hero Area

 The hero area shows: